renuo/semantic-search/README.md

 ## Help

-If at any point while developing your plugin you face certain problems, just open an issue.
+If at any point while using this plugin you face certain problems, just open an issue.

 ## Features